derekdylu/derekdylu.github.io/README.md

 ## Preview

-This is a really simple site built for Derek D.Y.Lu's NTU homepage at <http://homepage.ntu.edu.tw/~b07705031/>.
+This is a really simple site built for Derek D.Y.Lu's NTU homepage.

 ## About